 Isn’t it amazing and wonderful that we have a common core of our faith across our Christian traditions?

 But on the other hand, woah.
 It’s not really possible to teach the Bible as the “universal church” understands it.
+We all have differences too.
 We believe different things about how to read the Bible, the infallibility of Scripture, how we’re to understand the Old Testament, what it means that Jesus was resurrected, how we’re elected for salvation, what salvation consists of, and what the good life of God looks like.
 And more.

 Both these things are true and we have to hold them in tension.
-We both all believe the same and all believe differently.
+We all believe the same and we all believe differently.
 How do I handle that when I teach?

 My Faith Background

 I grew up in conservative Protestant Christianity.
 Specifically, I come from the Church of Christ, a smaller tradition that formed in the US around the turn of the 18th century and is more prevalent in the south.
 Its leaders formed it as a unity movement to go back to the Bible and let go of the divisive creeds of the day.
 The Church of Christ considered itself non-denominational.
 It values every member studying Scripture for their beliefs without a hierarchy telling them what to believe.